ktopouzi/MovieFinder/README.md

 ## Store

 The Vuex store is an attempt to keep track of current movies and list the results in the result page.
-MovieFinder searches any valid `imdbID` given in the URL `/movies/ID`.

 The store itself consists of 3 main actions and some utilitius mutations and getters.

 ### searchMovie